simoneb00/soa-reference-monitor/README.md

-# soa-reference-monitor
-Kernel Level Reference Monitor for File Protection
+# Kernel Level Reference Monitor for File Protection

 This specification is related to a Linux Kernel Module (LKM) implementing a reference monitor for file protection.
 The reference monitor can be in one of the following four states: